The gulf waves call to her.

 She attends her final church service.
 As usual, she leaves alone and unnoticed.
 As she drives away, she waves her final goodbye to her friends inside who are enjoying the camaraderie and planning lunch or how they'll meet up during the week.
 She drives through her hometown, giving a final wave to the place that gave her some good memories yet caused her so much pain.
 She keeps driving south; down.
 Down like the rest of her life.

-She makes it to Fort Walton Beach just as the sun is setting, parks her car and heads for a secluded area on the shore.
+She makes it to the gulf coast just as the sun is setting, parks her car and heads for a secluded area on the shore.

 As she watches the waves, she remembers the end of a book from a college Literature class in which the principle female character goes to the beach, strips, and swims out into the ocean, never to return.
 The book called the act "delicious."